Abroad with Two Yanks

 Abroad with Two Yanks is a 1944 American comedy film directed by Allan Dwan and starring Helen Walker, William Bendix and Dennis O'Keefe as the title characters.
 It was Bendix's third and final role in a film as a US Marine and the first of Dwan's three films about the United States Marine Corps.

-Premise
+Plot

 Arriving in Australia after the Battle of Guadalcanal, two American Marines compete with each other by stealing the other's Australian girlfriend.
 Their intense rivalry leads to their arrest and escape from confinement dressed as women.